 Feature detection: 3D Processing – (Checkbox) Toggles on/off 3D mode.
 Smooth Radius (vox) – (Default 8) – Strength threshold [0,1] – (Default 0.05) – Kernel type – Dropdown menu with the choice of Uniform, Gaussian, Radial, Raleigh, Median, Minimal SI, Maximal SI.

 Output – Dropdown menu with the choice of Ridge Mask (ROI layer), Elevation Map (real-valued layer), and Ridge Skeletons (ROI layer).

 These commands create a new document window with two layers: 1) the original image (labeled [original image]_base), and 2) an ROI layer (labeled Ridges).

-These commands identify voxels with signal intensity SATISFYING WHAT REQUIREMENTS? and create an ROI layer with these voxels.
+These commands identify voxels with signal intensity ADD DETAIL and create an ROI layer with these voxels.